jomachase/AI_ML_Salaries/README.md

 - Medium sized companies pay the best.

 ⚠️ Challenges of Work:
--The dataset is extremely large and had no generalized job titles, which made classification difficult.
+- The dataset is extremely large and had no generalized job titles, which made classification difficult.
--Potential experience-level imbalance should be addressed cause it may reflect a disproportion for jobs.
+- Potential experience-level imbalance should be addressed cause it may reflect a disproportion for jobs.
--Need more Global information for analysis
+- Need more Global information for analysis
--Need more state by state analysis for comparison
+- Need more state by state analysis for comparison

 🧰 Tech Stack

-Tools: Jupyter Notebook,MS Excel, Tableau, SQL
+- Tools: Jupyter Notebook,MS Excel, Tableau, SQL

 📁 Github Structure